 Introduction to Shorewood, Wisconsin

 Shorewood, Wisconsin, in Milwaukee county, is 3 miles N of Milwaukee, Wisconsin.
-The village has a population of 13,763.

 The area now known as Shorewood was originally hunting ground for the Algonquin and Sioux Native Americans.
 It remained their property until 1832.
 In the same year, the United States government purchased the land located to the east of the Milwaukee River from the Menominees.
 In 1917, the village received its present name.